-Welcome back to another installation of Coastkeeper Chronicles, our monthly commemoration of a historic Orange County Coastkeeper victory to celebrate our 25th anniversary!
+Welcome back to another installation of Coastkeeper Chronicles, a monthly commemoration of our biggest water wins to celebrate our 25th anniversary!
 In case you missed it, you can read last month’s story about protecting Crystal Cove from runoff pollution here.

 Today, we invite you to revisit one of our most successful restoration projects to date: bringing Living Shorelines to Upper Newport Bay by transplanting common eelgrass (Zostera marina) and Olympia oysters (Ostrea lurida).